nassunii/Visionary-Voice-Real-Time-Object-Detection-and-Audio-Feedback/README.md

 ## Overview

 The application operates as follows:
-1. **Circle Detection**: Recognizes the number of circles using the camera.
+1. **Real-Time Object Detection**: Utilizes the camera to detect and count objects (specifically circles).
 2. **Audio Feedback**: Returns the detected count of circles via audio output.

 ## Model Architecture